vimeo/psalm/docs/running_psalm/dealing_with_code_issues.md

 vendor/bin/psalm --update-baseline
 ```

 This will remove fixed issues, but will _not_ add new issues.
-To add new issues, use `--set-baseline`.
+To add new issues, use `--set-baseline=...`.

 In case you want to run psalm without the baseline, run